wp-plugins/events-made-easy/readme.txt

 = 1.5.5 =
 * Bugfix: featured image for locations wasn't working anymore
+* Bugfix: show the map when editing an existing event with a known location

 = 1.5.4 =
 * Bugfix: account for the fact that a WP setting might be never changed, and thus just be empty in case of booleans